 Episodes dowloaded to Apple Watch are available even when out of range of iPhone and cellular connectivity.
 Apple Watch does not use cellular to download episodes.

 Measure podcast performance

 Automatic Downloads provide a seamless experience for listeners.
 They are not designed to measure listener engagement and may provide an incomplete view of this behavior.
 Analytics in Apple Podcasts Connect offers a robust set of insights and visualization tools to help creators understand how listeners are engaging with their shows and episodes.
+This includes historical metrics for plays, listeners, engaged listeners, and followers.
 Explore new analytics features and understand your analytics.